tschudin/tinyssb/doc/documentation.md

 - HPTR     =  20B
 ```

-Note that the content can have any size between 1 and 100 bytes, unlike the
+The content can have any size between 1 and 100 bytes, unlike the `PAYLOAD`
-PAYLOAD field in the Log format, that has to contain exactly 48 bytes.
+field in the log format, that has to contain exactly 48 bytes.

-HPTR is a hash pointing to the **next** blob message:
+`HPTR` is a hash pointing to the **next** blob message, which implies that blobs
+need to be computed bottom up (the last packet sent is prepared first):

 ```
 HPTR = sha256(BLOB)[:20]
 ```

-We will describe its use in more detail in the section about Log packets of Type
+We will describe its use in more detail in the section about log packets of type
 1

 ## Log Packet Types

 A log entry has a 48 Bytes payload, which content must comply to the
-specification of its type (given by the field "TYP").
+specification of its type (given by the field `TYP`).
 We will describe the 7
 types that are described as of this version of TinySSB.

 ### Type 0: Plain Text